 "Tag -- you're it!"I caught her right away -- I was a fast kid.Sandy pouted, "Not fair!"

 7. Copy and paste your Slice of Life and writing skills into a new blog post.
-Give it your title.
+Title it "SOL + your topic/title".
 Write Slice of Life as a label so you can find all your posts for Tuesdays.
-Download the orange "Slice of Life" image at the top of this post and upload it to your blog.
-You can add another Creative Commons or Public Domain image to your blog too.
+Download the orange "Slice of Life" image at the top of this post and upload it to your blog, if you want.
+Add another Creative Commons or Public Domain image to your blog too.

 Remember to only use Creative Commons or Public Domain images.